Affiliate links on Android Authority may earn us a commission. Learn more.

 Material 3 Expressive

 Google has officially announced Material 3 Expressive as the next evolution of Material Design.
 This UX update is set to arrive with Android 16, but not the first stable release.
-Instead, it will come with Android 16 QPR1 to Pixels on September 3, 2025.
+Instead, it has arrived with the Android 16 QPR1 update to Pixels.
 Most non-Pixels will get access to this with Android 17, albeit individual apps could have their own redesign on Android 16.
 If you’d like to try the changes ahead of its stable rollout, you can already do so, starting with Android 16 QPR1 Beta 1.

 This sweeping UI update is a significant step in Google’s ongoing effort to make Android and Wear OS more visually engaging, emotionally resonant, and interactive.
 Some of its highlights include: